envytools/envytools/hwdocs/mmio.rst

 10a000:10b000  IBUS  PDAEMON       all       `<pm/pdaemon.txt>`_              a falcon engine used to run management code in background
 10c000:10f000  IBUS  ???           ???       ???                              ???
-10f000:120000  IBUS  PBFBs         all       `<memory/nvc0-pbfb.txt>`_        memory controller backends 120000:130000  IBUS  PIBUS         all       `<bus/pibus.txt>`_               deals with internal bus used to reach most other areas of MMIO
+10f000:120000  IBUS  PBFBs         all       `<memory/nvc0-pbfb.txt>`_        memory controller backends 120000:130000  IBUS  PIBUS         all       :ref:`pibus-mmio`                deals with internal bus used to reach most other areas of MMIO
 130000:135000  IBUS  ???           ???       ???                              ???
 137000:138000  IBUS  PCLOCK        all       `<pm/nvc0-pclock.txt>`_          clock setting 138000:139000  IBUS  ???           ???       ???                              ???